Loyalty Program for Small Business: The Complete Guide (2026)

 What's your repeat purchase cycle?
 If customers buy weekly (coffee, food, consumables), even a simple punch card can work.
 If they buy quarterly or less, you need something with more pull, like tiered rewards or a reward type that's inherently interesting.

 What's your average order value?
-A 1-3% reward rate on a $10 purchase doesn't excite anyone.
-On a $100 purchase, it starts to matter.
+A 1% reward rate on a $10 purchase is 10 cents — the customer doesn't feel it.
+On a $100 purchase, that's a dollar of real value.
 Your reward rate needs to produce a reward that the customer actually notices.

 What makes your brand different?
 If your products are high quality and you take pride in what you make, your loyalty program should reflect that.
 A generic points program doesn't say "we're different."
 A Bitcoin rewards program, or a program with genuine VIP perks, signals that you think about things differently.